 Prior to joining Fannie Mae, Bob worked for six and a half years as a Special Assistant and Senior Legislative Aide to Senate Majority Leader Tom Daschle.

-Bob currently serves as a Senior Policy Advisor to the National Housing Conference and is the National Co-Chair of the Urban Land Institute’s Affordable Workforce Housing Council.
+Bob currently serves as the National Co-Chair of the Urban Land Institute’s Affordable Workforce Housing Council.
 He also serves on the Stewards of Affordable Housing's CORES Advisory Committee, the Center for Active Design's Fitwel Advisory Board, and the National Conference of State Housing Agencies (NCSHA) Advisory Group for Health and Housing.